 However, it is said that he always disliked the shadow on her right arm.

 But, he never changed it.
 Never re-shot.
 Never fixed it in the darkroom.

 Because there was no need to.

 The photo is perfect just as it is.
 The most important part of the process for him was complete; he recorded what he saw and presented it to us, shadow and all.

 Something else that I find interesting about this photo is that I never noticed the shadow until I read that he disliked it.
 Oh, I saw it, but it was just a small part of a whole that was truly greater than its parts.

 And that is why the post-processing step that today's photographers swoon over, is really the least important.
 I think many people today lose sight of what photo

 I'm glad the shadow is there.
-It reminds me that no photograph will ever be perfect and that in some cases overzealous use of post-processing technique can hurt more help.
+It reminds me that no photograph will ever be perfect and that in some cases the overzealous use of post-processing can hurt more than it helps.